Hyperloop One Facts & FAQ

 Won’t it be scary being inside that little pod in a tube with no windows?

 Maybe for some, but most people have gotten pretty used to flying 500 mph at 30,000 feet in an aluminum tube no wider than 8 meters.
 We can use music, lighting and high-def screens to give people a greater sense of comfort.
-Our design partners have also come up with some pretty cool solutions that would let you see outside the vehicle as it travels.
+Our design partners have also come up with some cool solutions that would let you see outside the vehicle as it travels.

 What about earthquakes?
 Our support structures will incorporate isolators and dampers to minimize response to seismic vibrations.
 Hyperloop One is also collaborating with world leaders in earthquake alert systems.

 What happens if there's a sudden breach in the tube?
 The increased drag due to air resistance will slow the pod down.
-We can section off parts of the route and re-pressurize that section in case of emergency.
+We can section off parts of the route and re-pressurize that section in the case of emergency.
 Every pod will have emergency exits if needed but mostly pods will glide safely to the next portal (station) or egress point.

 How is Hyperloop going to get certified by safety agencies and regulators?